Published on June 12, 2020

 Sarcoidosis and Other Granulomatous Disorders

-Granulomatous disorders, which include sarcoidosis, tuberculosis, lymphomas, leprosy, fungal diseases, infantile subcutaneous fat necrosis, giant cell polymyositis, and berylliosis, are rare disorders that may lead to vitamin D hypersensitivity.
+Granulomatous disorders, which include sarcoidosis, tuberculosis, lymphomas, leprosy, systemic fungal diseases resulting in granuloma (such as histoplasmosis, coccocidioidomycosis, blastomycosis, etc.), infantile subcutaneous fat necrosis, giant cell polymyositis, and berylliosis, are rare disorders that may lead to vitamin D hypersensitivity.
 These disorders involve granulomas, or abnormal masses of inflamed tissue or immune cells, that have the potential of changing the structure and function of certain organs.
 In sarcoidosis, the lungs and lymph tissues are most commonly affected, and symptoms may include sudden onset of weight loss, fever, fatigue, shortness of breath, and certain skin conditions.

 Why can individuals with these diseases develop vitamin D hypersensitivity?